WOFX (AM): History

 From the station's sign-on in 1940 until 2000, the call sign was WTRY.
 Albany broadcasters WABY and WOKO petitioned the FCC to block approval of the new station and were denied.
 WTRY took to the air on 950 kHz with 1,000 watts of power, moving to 980 kHz on March 29, 1941, as part of the implementation of the North American Regional Broadcasting Agreement.
-In the early days of network radio, WTRY took the local CBS Radio Network affiliation from WOKO.
+WTRY was an affiliate of the CBS Radio Network, replacing WOKO.
 The station's original owner was Troy Broadcasting Co.

-During its 63 years, led by principal owner C. George Taylor and others, WTRY gave birth or adopted three other stations at varying times: WTRI-FM 102.7 (in the early 1950s, went silent), co-owned WTRI-TV channel 35 (later became WAST-TV 13 (1959–1981); now WNYT) from 1954 to 1955 with Van Curler Broadcasting, and WTRY-FM 106.5 (now WPYX).
+During its 63 years, led by principal owner C. George Taylor and others, WTRY gave birth or adopted three other stations at varying times: WTRI-FM 102.7 (in the early 1950s, later deleted), co-owned WTRI-TV channel 35 (later became WAST-TV 13 (1959–1981); now WNYT) from 1954 to 1955 with Van Curler Broadcasting, and WTRY-FM 106.5 (now WPYX).

 When WROW took the CBS affiliation in 1954, WTRY briefly was the ABC affiliate before WPTR took that affiliation several years later.
 In the early 1960s, the station aired a Top 40 format (which gained a simulcast on 106.5 FM briefly in the early 1970s).
 The contemporary hits sound was maintained in some form until the early 1980s when it went through a long-term evolution which resulted in the station becoming oldies in 1986.
-In 1992, WTRY gained a simulcast on WTRY-FM (98.3 FM) which ended in 1994, then regained in a mutual arrangement two years later in which the FM became primary and the AM secondary with the AM splitting for alternate programming at points.
+In 1992, WTRY gained a simulcast on WTRY-FM 98.3 which ended in 1994, then regained in a mutual arrangement two years later in which the FM became primary and the AM secondary with the AM splitting for alternate programming at points.

 WTRY went through several ownership changes.
 Follow the selling its stake in WTRI, Troy Broadcasting, changes its name to Tri-City Radio, Inc. in late winter of 1956.
-In 1965, the station was acquired by New Haven based Kops-Monahan Communications.
-In 1972, WTRY and WTRY-FM (106.5) were sold to Scott Broadcasting of Pennsylvania, Inc. In 1985, television personality Merv Griffin, through his company Merv Griffin Enterprises, brought the stations and then sold it in 1994 to Capstar Broadcasting (which was controlled by billionaire mogul Tom Hicks).
-In 1999, Capstar merged with another Hicks-owned company, Chancellor Media Corporation, to form AMFM Inc.
+In 1965, the station was acquired by New Haven–based Kops-Monahan Communications.
+In 1972, WTRY and WTRY-FM were sold to Scott Broadcasting of Pennsylvania, Inc. In 1985, television personality Merv Griffin, through his company Merv Griffin Enterprises, brought the stations and then sold it in 1994 to Capstar Broadcasting (which was controlled by billionaire mogul Tom Hicks).